 Device programmers are used to program nonvolatile memory, such as microcontrollers, EPROMs, PLDs, PALs, GALs, and other electrically programmable devices.
 The programmable device is inserted into a socket on the device programmer and its memory buffer content is transferred into the programmable device.

-Some device programmers conform with the American requirements of the Federal Communication Commission (FCC) and with the European CE Marking (Conformite Europeene or European Conformity) system, which is helpful for exports to the countries of the European Economic Area (EEA).
+Some device programmers conform with the American requirements of the Federal Communication Commission (FCC) and with the European CE Marking system, which is helpful for exports to the countries of the European Economic Area (EEA).
 Operating humidity and operating temperature are important environmental operating conditions to consider.

 Pssstpssst / CC BY-SA 3.0